giadafranz/giadafranz.github.io/README.md

 ## About me

+I am a chargée de recherche of CNRS located at Université Gustave Eiffel.
+Here is the link to our seminar: [Séminaire de géométrie](https://webusers.imj-prg.fr/~eric.toubiana/geometrie).

+Previously, I was a C.L.E.
+Moore Instructor at MIT, and I spent the Fall semester 2024 at MSRI in Berkeley as a Huneke postdoctoral fellow.
-I am a C.L.E.
-Moore Instructor at MIT.
-Previously, I completed my Ph.D. in Mathematics at ETH Zürich and I graduated in 2018 from University of Pisa and Scuola Normale Superiore.
+I completed my Ph.D. in Mathematics at ETH Zürich and I graduated in 2018 from University of Pisa and Scuola Normale Superiore.

-I am currently on leave from MIT to spend the Fall semester 2024 in SLMath as a Huneke postdoctoral fellow.

 My research field is Geometric Analysis.
 More specifically, I focus on the study of minimal surfaces.

 ### Contact

-Department of Mathematics
-Massachusetts Institute of Technology
-77 Massachusetts Ave
-Cambridge, MA 02139
+Bureau 4B 046
+Laboratoire d'Analyse et de Mathématiques Appliquées Bâtiment Copernic
+Université Gustave Eiffel
+5 boulevard Descartes
+77420 Champs-sur-Marne

-Email: <tt>gfranz@mit.edu</tt>
+Email: <tt>giada.franz@univ-eiffel.fr</tt>, <tt>gfranz@mit.edu</tt>